Club Data Detection

 Optional Club markings

-One or two white strips can be applied to the leading edge of irons and the top edge of woods
+One or two white strips can be applied to the leading edge or top edge of irons and the top edge of woods

 in order for the system to detect more precise club face angle, speed and path.